Rico-sudo/2021Spr_SES3A_Team4/app-ml/data-preprocessing/challenges.md

 [Pseudechis Porphyriacus](PseudechisPorphyriacus.txt)
 [Pseudonaja Textilis](PseudonajaTextilis.txt)

+The second problem was overcome through batch resizing all images.

+Finally the number of images per snake were equalised (to 426 per snake, to ensure the model did not have any bias)

 ## Selected Snakes

 We decided to use the 6 most commonly encountered snakes in Austalia (with varying deadliness) to begin training our model.
 This was to ensure that best accuracy was met.